tomislavmedak/tomislavmedak.github.io/en/txt/index.md

 ***Shadow libraries, access to knowledge, hacktivism***

+Co-authored with Marcell Mars: [‘System of a Takedown: Control and De-Commodification in the Circuits of Academic Publishing’](https://meson.press/books/archives/).
+In *Archives*, edited Andrew Lison, University of Minnesota Press & meson.press, 2019, pp. 47–68.

 Co-authored with Marcell Mars: ['Against innovation: Compromised institutional agency and acts of custodianship'](http://www.ephemerajournal.org/contribution/against-innovation-compromised-institutional-agency-and-acts-custodianship).
 In *Ephemera - Theory and Politics in Organisation* 19 (2), 345–368, special issue on 'Repair matters', edited by Valeria Graziano and Kim Torgal.

 Co-authored with Valeria Graziano and Marcell Mars: ['Learning from #Syllabus'](https://issuu.com/instituteofnetworkcultures/docs/statemachines_v14_zondermarks/115).
 In *State Machines: Reflections and Actions at the Edge of Digital Citizenship, Finance, and Art*, edited by Yiannis Colakides, Mark Garrett, and Inte Gloerich, Institute for Network Cultures, 2019, pp. 115-128.